Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels: Simulation Results

 We now increase the number of transmitting antennas to $3$, while keeping all other settings the same.
 The experimental results are shown in Fig.~\ref{psnr2}.
 The proposed MIMO-DJSCC schemes still have higher PSNRs compared to DJSCC without precoding.
-Interestingly, in the $3\times 2$ case, the serial structure performs better than the parallel structure at low SNRs.
 Compared to the results shown in Fig.~\ref{psnr1}, it is observed that the multiplexing scheme without precoding has improved PSNRs with increasing transmitter antennas, while the diversity scheme obtains negative gain with increasing transmitter antennas.
-The reason is given in \cite{stjscc} that as the number of transmitting antennas grows, the code rate of the full diversity scheme with the Alamouti code declines, and thus the length of the feature vector length is reduced.
-However, with the increase of transmitter antennas, the serial and parallel networks achieve an average of 2.10 dB and 1.33 dB enhancement in PSNR, respectively.
+The reason is given in \cite{stjscc} that as the number of transmitting antennas grows, the code rate of the Alamouti scheme declines, and thus the length of the feature vector length is reduced.
+However, with the increase of transmitter antennas, the serial and parallel networks achieve an average of 2.10 dB and 1.35 dB enhancement in PSNR, respectively.
 According to the comparisons, the proposed serial and parallel DJSCC with precoding can benefit from the increase of antennas in MIMO systems.